Rumbles… the best thing since sliced worm castles

 Trouble hitting the minimum?

-1. See the advice below on plunder points.
+1. See the advice below on plunder points, but remember, 5 winning attacks meets the minimum, regardless of your total points.

 2. Upgrade your troops.
 Max them out as quickly as you can.
 Upgrade your Academy and Voodoo Hut when your favorite troops are maxed out, so you can train them more.
 See Streaks for info on earning battle points to do upgrade the Academy.